moldstruct/mc-md/README.md

 5. Go into the newly created directoy.
 6. Run `cmake ../ -DCMAKE_INSTALL_PREFIX=/path/to/install/location`, where `/path/to/install/location` is replaced to where the software will be installed.
 7. Run `make install`
-8. Congratualtions!
-If everything worked out, the software should now be installed at your specified location.
+8. ==Congratualtions!== If everything worked out, the software should now be installed at your specified location.

 If running into problems, try to search the issue as there are many GROMACS reasources out there that can help with the install process.

 ## List of input parameters
-The parameters of the model can be set like any other MD parameters in the `.mdp`-file and can be accesed through the userints and userreals.
+The parameters of the model can be set like any other MD parameters in the `.mdp` file and can be accesed through the userints and userreals.
 Userints are used to enable/disable certain features while the userreals are used for the simulation parameters.
 ```
 userint1 - (default = 1)Alter forcefield.
 If set to zero the everything should run as unmodifed gromacs 4.5.4 (hopefully)